-Map Reference Sub Area Key Characteristics Values Additional Comments and noted modifications H1 Cloudy and Clifford Bays and (inexcluding Wairau Lagoons and Lake Grassmere/ Kapara Te Hau).
-Largely unmodified and mostly exposed_east coast South Island coastal environment extending over tens of kilometres from Rarangi to Cape Campbell.
-Very High levels of natural character.
-Extensive sand/gravel shores.
-Cape Campbell reef systems and patchy offshore Macrocystis beds.
-Adjoins Coastal Marine Areas G and I. High-Remote values_attributes.
-Outstanding Natural Character overlays apply to this sub-area.
-Refer to Table ONC14 and ONC15 and accompanying Maps for further information.
-Certain offshore areas----------------------------------- H2 Wairau Lagoons Large tidal lagoons and extensive salt marsh beds. - Diverse avifauna. - An ecologically significant marine site. - Despite modifications, this large estuarine complex retains many of its natural qualities. - High remote values attributes. - An Outstanding Natural Character overlay applies to this sub-area.
-Refer to Table ONC14 and accompanying Maps for further information The estuary has been modified through historic stop-banking and alterations to river flows.
-The Blenheim sewage outfall discharges into the mouth of the Wairau River on the outgoing tide.
+Мар Sub Area Key CharacteristicsValues Additional Comments Reference and noted modifications modifications H1 Cloudy and Largely unmodified and mostly Certain offshore Clifford Bays exposedeast coast South Island coastal environment extending over areas areas are commercially trawled; (inexcluding tens of kilometres from Rarangi to those grounds closer Wairau Cape Campbell.
+Very High levels of to shore are expected Lagoons and Lake natural character. to be reasonably resilient to the effects Grassmere/ Kapara Te Extensive sand/gravel shores. of trawling.
+Hau).
+Cape Campbell reef systems and patchy Effects of the offshore Macrocystis beds.
+Blenheim sewage discharge on the Adjoins Coastal Marine Areas G and I. outer coast are considered minor.
+High Remote values attributes.
+A large marine farm Outstanding Natural Character overlays apply to this sub-area.
+Refer to Table approved granted south of the Awatere ONC14 and ONC15 and accompanying River mouth , which Maps for further information. will alter seabed values at the site once it becomes operational, is excluded.
+H2 Wairau Large tidal lagoons and extensive salt The estuary has been Lagoons marsh beds. modified through historic stop-banking - Diverse avifauna. and alterations to river flows. - An ecologically significant marine site.
+The Blenheim sewage - Despite modifications, this large outfall discharges into estuarine complex retains many of its the mouth of the natural qualities. - Wairau River on the High remote valuesattributes. outgoing tide. -An Outstanding Natural Character overlay applies to this sub-area.
+Refer to Table ONC14 and accompanying Maps for further information